OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ### Session ID Generation and Verification: Permissive and Strict Session Management

 There are two types of session management mechanisms for web applications, permissive and strict, related to session fixation vulnerabilities.
-The permissive mechanism allow the web application to initially accept any session ID value set by the user as valid, creating a new session for it, while the strict mechanism enforces that the web application will only accept session ID values that have been previously generated by the web application.
+The permissive mechanism allows the web application to initially accept any session ID value set by the user as valid, creating a new session for it, while the strict mechanism enforces that the web application will only accept session ID values that have been previously generated by the web application.

 The session tokens should be handled by the web server if possible or generated via a cryptographically secure random number generator.